FiddlersCode/titleCaseKataPHP/README.md

 ###Arguments

-First argument (required): the original string to be converted.
+- First argument (required): the original string to be converted.
-Second argument (optional): space-delimited list of minor words that must always be lowercase except for the first word in the string.
-The JavaScript/CoffeeScript tests will pass undefined when this argument is unused.
+- Second argument (optional): space-delimited list of excepted words that must always be lowercase unless one is the first word in the string.
 ###Examples

 - ("a clash of KINGS", "a an the of") should return "A Clash of Kings"
 - ("THE WIND IN THE WILLOWS", "The In") should return "The Wind in the Willows"
 - ("the quick brown fox") should return "The Quick Brown Fox"

-### To run the tests
+### To run

+- Run `composer init` and create the `composer.json` file
+- Run `composer install`
+- To run tests: `phpunit tests`
 ```bash
 phpunit tests
 ```